act65/diy-uni-18/datasci.md

 <!-- * Alternatives to SGD.
 ES?
 ADMM?
 CG?
 Newtons?
 Fisher?  ... -->
 * Local gradient statistics (must be distributed/collected over time or space -- the batch) <!-- Why is the necessary?
 Pathological surfaces that make point estimates useless.
 Want cheap, no-bias, estimates of the gradients -->
 * Why don't higher order optimisation algols work with NNs?
 Kronecker-factored approximation, hessian free, block hessian, ...?
-* Model based optimisation rather than black box optimisation!?
+* Model based optimisation rather than black box optimisation!?!
 * Regularisation via early stopping
 <!-- What if you tried to model the entire surface you are descending?!
 Model based optimisation!?
 Although we might be optimisating a black box, that doesnt stop us from using a model of it?! -->
 <!-- * Reproduce [The marginal value of adaptive gradients](https://arxiv.org/abs/1705.08292) and explore -->